 You’ll only learn to do this with practice.
 Get out to the courts with a group of people who want to work on improving their short game.
 Dink over and over until you are good at it and until you’re also good at breaking out of it.
 Don’t underestimate the power of the soft game.
 You’ll also want to practice drop shots from all over the court, since you’re not always going to be at either the baseline or the NVZ line —sometimes you’ll get caught in mid-court and a drop shot or drop volley will be just the thing to get you up to the net.

-Jeff goes on to say that “choosing a shot of 50% of pickleball.”
+Jeff goes on to say that “choosing a shot is 50% of pickleball.”
 I agree, and I would add that the other 50% is not making mistakes.
 Here’s my list of the most common mistakes made by novice and/or intermediate players:

 - Avoiding the soft game.